SinyoungPark2681/SinyoungPark2681.github.io/_pages/teaching.md

 Tutoring
 ====
+* 2025 Feb. - May  &nbsp; Algebra 1B, University of Bath, UK
+* 2024 Oct. - Dec. &nbsp; Algebra 1A, University of Bath, UK
-* 2023 &nbsp; University of Bath, UK
+* 2024 Feb. - May  &nbsp; Algebra 1B; Programming, Foundations and Connections, University of Bath, UK
-* 2023 &nbsp; University of Bath, UK
+* 2023 Oct. - Dec. &nbsp; Algebra 1A, University of Bath, UK
-* 2023 &nbsp; Algebra 1B, University of Bath, UK
+* 2023 Feb. - May  &nbsp; Algebra 1B, University of Bath, UK
-* 2022 &nbsp; Algebra 1A, University of Bath, UK
+* 2022 Oct. - Dec. &nbsp; Algebra 1A, University of Bath, UK
-* 2022 &nbsp; Probability 2B, University of Bath, UK
+* 2022 Feb. - May  &nbsp; Probability 2B, University of Bath, UK
-* 2021 &nbsp; Algebra 1A, University of Bath, UK
+* 2021 Oct. - Dec. &nbsp; Algebra 1A, University of Bath, UK